joncrlsn/pgdiff/README.md

 1. 0.9.0 - Implemented ROLE, SEQUENCE, TABLE, COLUMN, INDEX, FOREIGN\_KEY, OWNER, GRANT\_RELATIONSHIP, GRANT\_ATTRIBUTE
 1. 0.9.1 - Added VIEW, FUNCTION, and TRIGGER (Thank you, Shawn Carroll AKA SparkeyG)
 1. 0.9.2 - Fixed bug when using the non-default port
-1. 0.9.3 - Added support for schemas other than public.
+1. 0.9.3 - Added support for comparing two different schemas, one schema between databases, or all schemas.
 Fixed VARCHAR bug when no max length specified

 ### todo